-So, you’ve made the decision to create an online course or maybe you are thinking about it but not sure how much money you can make with it..
+So, you’ve made the decision to create an online course and now you are wondering whether you can make any money with it..

 Or maybe you’ve started – or even finished – creating your course already.

 But, now the question remains: How much are you going to charge?
 What’s the right price for your course?

 This post will walk you through exactly how to price your online course for maximum success.

 If the idea of charging for your expertise is intimidating to you, you’re not alone.